nmousavi2020/nmousavi2020/README.md

 ## 🔬 About Me

-I am a **Machine Learning Scientist and Data Scientist with a PhD**, working at the intersection of **Machine Learning, Scientific AI, and Applied AI**
+I am a **Machine Learning Scientist and Data Scientist with a PhD**, working at the intersection of **Machine Learning, Scientific AI, and Applied AI**.

 My work focuses on building **end-to-end machine learning systems** for complex scientific and industrial datasets, including: